 The visa application process varies by country and in complexity.
 In some cases, a student visa is required to study in the country of your host institution.
 After you receive a copy of your Letter of Acceptance from your host institution, you can apply for a student visa from the Embassy or High Commission of your country of destination.
 The Exchange team is not able to advise on student visas.
 You will have to contact the appropriate Embassy or High Commission to find out what documentation is required in order to apply for your student visa.

-If needed, the Exchange Team can issue a Nomination Letter, which confirms that details of your exchange.
-Please email your request for a Nomination letter to email@example.com
+If needed, the Exchange Team can issue a Nomination Letter, which confirms the details of your exchange.
+Please email your request for a Nomination Letter to email@example.com

 - What happens if I decide to return home early from my exchange?

-If for any reason you feel that you need to return home early, you should contact Carleton’s Exchange team directly (email: firstname.lastname@example.org or phone: 6135206600) to discuss your situation and options.
+If for any reason you feel that you need to return home early, you should contact Carleton’s Exchange team directly (firstname.lastname@example.org or 613-520-6600) to discuss your situation and options.
 Please include your full name, Carleton ID number, and the name of your host institution.